-Key social infrastructure and well-being challenges
+Key social infrastructure and wellbeing challenges

 - An historical lack of investment in some areas and growth throughout the sub-region has put pressure on servicing the existing community with adequate social infrastructure; this will continue to compound with the future growth that is projected. - A key challenge will be providing accessible and sustainable social infrastructure to meet the needs of the existing and future communities.
 Careful balancing is required between social infrastructure provision for the current population, while providing for growth. - 3.
 Demographics and needs are continuing to change, increasing the need for further amenities to support higher living densities as well as those in need.
 We have an ageing population, but we also have an increasing number of young people, particularly in the Māori population.
+Community members have a range of socioeconomic experience, including people living in poverty.
 Our public places need to adapt to our changing needs. - 4.
 Timing and sequencing are key challenges for the delivery of social infrastructure.
 It is important that, to the extent possible, social infrastructure be viewed as 'lead infrastructure' both to support community wellbeing and to provide amenities to attract and support development.
 This needs to be balanced with the fact that not all social infrastructure can be provided for early.
 There are a number of facilities that require an established population before they can function and be feasible.
 There also needs to be certainty around other infrastructure and investment.
 These decisions will be made through council long-term plans.

-Social infrastructure and well-being growth directives
+Social infrastructure and wellbeing growth directives

-- 1. Community facilities are: - Universally easy to use (including for people with disabilities). - Meet the social, demographic and cultural needs of the community it serves. - Multi-use and flexible to changing community needs. - Safe and enjoyable spaces - 2.
+- 1. Social infrastructure: - Is universally easy to use (through all life stages, including for young, aging and disabled people with disabilities). - Meets the social, demographic and cultural needs of the community it serves - Is multi-use and flexible to changing community needs. - Is safe and enjoyable spaces. - Is provided on an equitable basis. - 2.
 Local placemaking, culture and character is reflected in the design of community facilities and infrastructure. - 3.
 Social and community infrastructure is planned and delivered in time with development. - 4.
 Shared service models for social and community infrastructure capital and operation costs are explored.